Music of Colombia: Colombian salsa

 Salsa music was born among Puerto Ricans and Cubans in New York, but soon spread to Colombia.
 Native salsa groups like Fruko y sus Tesos and labels that recorded them like Discos Fuentes emerged.
 Artists like Joe Arroyo followed, inventing a distinctively Colombian form of salsa.
 Other influential Colombian salsa artists include Cristian Del Real "The Timbal Genius", Grupo Niche, Alquimia, La Misma Gente, Los Titanes, Los Nemus del Pacífico, Orquesta Guayacán, Grupo Galé and La Sonora Carruseles.
 Some of the most prolific composers in the genre are Jairo Varela and Nino Caicedo whose compositions have been recorded by Grupo Niche and Orquesta Guayacán respectively.
 Several Cuban and Puerto Rican musicians who have established in Colombia, such as Diego Valdés and Israel Tanenbaum, have collaborated with Colombians in salsa projects.
-Recently Colombian dancers have become World Champions year after year and the style is becoming more popular and admired among Salsa professionals worldwide; with two of the most prominent salsa schools being Swing Latino driven by the dance choreographer Eduardo 'El Mulato' Hernandez, and Constelación Latina driven by one of the world's most beloved dancers Jhoanna 'KKO' Agudelo.
+Recently Colombian dancers have become World Champions year after year and the style is becoming more popular and admired among Salsa professionals worldwide.
 As a dance, Colombian Salsa is unique and different from New York/Puerto Rico and Cuban salsa.
 Colombian Salsa concentrates on footwork and does not incorporate cross-body leads.
 Dancers leave the upper part of the body still and relaxed while the feet do extremely fast and complex movements.